- Cannot Create a Project on the Local Storage

 The object you cannot select may be locked.
 Find the object in the Project Tree to verify this.

-The 3D view may respond to your actions with a delay because of the limited computer performance.
+The 3D view may respond to your actions with a delay because of the limited performance of your device.
 The performance problems usually don't affect the 2D Plan view.

-To speed up rendering in the 3D view, adjust the 3D settings in the 3D section of program Settings.
+To speed up rendering in the 3D view, adjust settings in the 3D section of app's Settings.
 This involves finding a compromise between the performance and the quality of the 3D picture.
 To do this:

-- Set the Full Scene Anti-Aliasing, Shadow Map Quality and Reflection Quality parameters to lower values.
-These are:
+- Set the Full Scene Anti-Aliasing, Texture Filtering and Reflection Quality parameters to middle or lower values.

 - While you are working on the project, turn off the Lighting option in the toolbar of the 3D view.